Skip to main content

 LibXR::STDIO::write_ = &uart.write_port_;

-Implementation note: when LIBXR_PRINTF_BUFFER_SIZE is enabled, Printf uses an internal mutex (only for formatting and serializing output), and chooses between the normal write path and the stream/bulk write path depending on whether STDIO::write_stream_ is configured.
+Implementation note: the current Printf path uses the shared STDIO write session and an internal mutex for formatting/serialization, and chooses between the normal write path and the stream/bulk write path depending on whether STDIO::write_stream_ is configured.

 Usage Examples